 The battle with insurance companies is a never ending one.
 Initial claims are frequently denied for respiratory impairments such as cystic fibrosis, and many other medical conditions.
 Insurance companies often take advantage of an unrepresented claimant – and the claim will be denied, delayed, or terminated.

 Our attorneys routinely represent claims under individual insurance contracts and under ERISA qualified employee benefit plans.
 Unlike claims for Social Security disability – where the examiner does not stand to lose money – with an LTD insurance policy, the person deciding your claim represents the insurance company.
 Whenever the insurer pays on a claim, it is a “loss.”

 When an insurance company reviews an application, it is common practice to look for anything in that person’s medical history as a reason to deny coverage.
 The most common reason for benefits denial for cystic fibrosis disability is because of a preexisting condition.
 Or, the insurance company may at first award benefits only to retract them later.

 Contact Us Today

 Our attorneys are aware of the tactics insurance companies use to deny coverage or otherwise act in bad faith.
-If you have been denied insurance coverage, Mehr, Fairbanks & Peterson wants you to know you can take legal action.
+If you have been denied insurance coverage, Mehr Fairbanks Trial Lawyers wants you to know you can take legal action.
 Please give us a call today toll-free at 800-249-3731.